carlosparreno/FrontEndCoaching/first-react-app/README.md

 - Install [nodejs](https://nodejs.org/en/)
 - Install an editor, I recommend [VSCode](https://code.visualstudio.com/)

-We are going to create our first and very basic react app.
-We will see the most basic concepts:
+We are going to create our first react app.
+We will see the following basic concepts:

 - Bootstrap a react app with `create-react-app`
 - React functional (aka stateless) component